llj0824/little_book_on_deep_learning/README.md

 When studying a specific concept (e.g., "How does a Transformer work?"):
 1. Navigate to the relevant folder (e.g., `chapters/05_architectures/`).
 2. Open the `chapter.pdf` for reading.
-3. If you have questions, provide the content of `chapter.txt` to your AI assistant as context.
+3. If you have questions, provide the content of `chapter_gemini_copyedited.md` to your AI assistant as context.

 ### 3. Regenerating Content (Optional)
 If you need to re-run the extraction process (e.g., to adjust page ranges):